cesium/cesium.link/README.md

 ### :link: References

-You can use this resources to learn more about the tecnologies this project uses.
+You can use these resources to learn more about the technologies this project uses.

 - [Getting Started with React](https://reactjs.org/docs/getting-started.html)